Involuntary Withdrawal Regulation 807

 1. describe the report;

-2. explain this policy and provide the student with a copy;
+2. explain this regulation and provide the student with a copy;

 3. inform the student that the student must meet with a designated mental health professional or other appropriate health care provider within a specified time for an evaluation; AND